cbasedlf/SinglePixelDataFusion4D/README.md

 # Single-pixel based Data Fusion algorithm for spectral-temporal-spatial reconstruction
 Codes for the data fusion procedure explained in:

-Giga-voxel multispectral fluorescence lifetimage imaging combining single-pixel detection and data fusion
+"Giga-voxel multispectral fluorescence lifetimage imaging combining single-pixel detection and data fusion"

 F. SOLDEVILA, A. LENZ, A. GHEZZI, A. FARINA, C. D’ANDREA, AND E. TAJAHUERCE

 published in (TBD)